kestra-io/docs/docs/administrator-guide/deployment/kubernetes/README.md

 - Minio standalone using `minio.enabled: true`

 ::: warning
-All service (kafka, elasticsearch, zookeeper, minio) are deployed using unsecured configurations (no authentification, no tls, ...).
-When installing for a production environnement, you **need** to secure all these services and adapt all service configuration to be production ready.
+All services (kafka, elasticsearch, zookeeper, minio) are deployed using unsecured configurations (no authentification, no tls, ...).
+When installing for a production environnement, you **need** to secure all these services and adapt all service configurations to be production ready.
 :::

-Most important values to adapt are [configuration files](../../configuration), with these values:
+The most important values to adapt are the [configuration files](../../configuration), including the following values:
-- `configuration`: in order to set the whole configuration files from kestra
+- `configuration`: used to apply the entire configuration files from Kestra
-- `secrets`: that will be merged with `configuration` but kept as secret on your k8s cluster.
+- `secrets`: this will be merged with `configuration` but kept as secret on your k8s cluster.